TanStack/table/CONTRIBUTING.md

 - Auto-build and auto-test files as you edit by running `pnpm dev`
 - Implement your changes and tests
 - To run examples, follow their individual directions.
 Usually this includes:
-  - Installing dependencies with `pnpm install` (from the root directory of the workspace)
+  - cd into the example directory
+  - Do NOT install dependencies again or do any linking.
+Nx already handles this for you.
+Only run install from the project root.
-  - Starting the dev server with `pnpm start` (from the example directory)
+  - Starting the dev server with `pnpm dev` or `pnpm start` (from the example directory)
 - To test in your own projects:
   - Build/watch for changes with `pnpm build`/`pnpm dev`
 - Document your changes in the appropriate documentation website markdown pages